StevCasTab/MyReactApp/README.md

 # MyReactApp
 This app was created as a passion project to learn and experiment utilizing Typescript & React along with components from MUI.

-#### !
-Disclaimer !
+####  >:bangbang:	 Disclaimer  :bangbang:
-No information displayed on this app is accurate.
+No information displayed on this app is real.
 All data was made-up and do not refer to any real people.

 ## Light Theme
 <img width="1659" height="830" alt="image" src="https://github.com/user-attachments/assets/923cb151-4e3a-47e6-8cd8-6e75316b7a83" />